langchr86/mini-nas/README.md

 * Playbook is not idempotent because the samba role does create its config file via `template` mechanism and the btrbk role does manipulate this.
-* Monitoring scripts missing
+* monitoring: SMART scripts missing
-  * quotas
+* monitoring: setup temperature sensors and scripts/timers
-  * btrfs status
+* btrfs: role should take real list of device paths
-  * smart
+* btrfs: role should be able to manage multiple volumes
-* timers for scrubing / defrag
+* btrfs: role should allow to set qutoas for subvolumes
-* seting qutoas for subvolumes by role
+* hdparm: ensure HDD spin down if idle